Terminal Coalgebras in Countably Many Steps: Kripke Polynomial Functors

-Our proof below uses ideas from Worrell's work~\cite{worrell:05}. \begin{theorem} Every Kripke polynomial functor $F$ has a terminal coalgebra obtained in $\omega+\omega$ steps: $\nu F = V_{\omega + \omega}$. \end{theorem} \begin{proof} \begin{enumerate} \item We first observe that $F$ preserves monomorphisms and intersections of monomorphisms.
-This is clear for constant functors and for $\Id$, and it \smnote{My feeling tells me that `it' sounds better than `this' here; @Larry?
-LM: I think `it' is better here.} is easy to see for $\powf$.
-Moreover, these properties are clearly preserved by product, coproduct and composition.
+Since $Ff$ is surjective, $|G 1| = 1$.
+By induction hypothesis, there is some $n$ such that $G \simeq \Id^n$.
+Hence, we have $|H 1|^n = |F1 | =1$, which implies that $|H1| = 1$ or else $n=0$.
+In the first case, we have some $m$ such that $H \simeq \Id^m$.
+It follows that $F \simeq (\Id^n)\o (\Id^m) = \Id^{m n}$.
+In the second case, we obtain $F\simeq \Id^0 \o H = C_1 \o H = C_1$. \qedhere \end{enumerate} \end{proof} \begin{rem} Recall from \cref{S:lfp} that an endofunctor is finitary if it preserves directed colimits.
+Worrell~\cite{worrell:05} proved that for every finitary set functor, the terminal-coalgebra chain converges in $\omega+\omega$ steps.
+We shall proceed to prove a version of Worrell's result but for Kripke polynomial functors. \end{rem} \begin{proposition} For every Kripke polynomial functor $F$, the terminal-coalgebra chain converges in $\omega+\omega$ steps: $\nu F = V_{\omega + \omega}$. \end{proposition} \begin{proof} We use \Cref{P:modest}, taking $\M$ to be the class of all monomorphisms. \begin{enumerate} \item We first observe that $F$ preserves monomorphisms and intersections of monomorphisms.
+This is clear for constant functors and for $\Id$, and it is easy to see for $\powf$.
+Moreover, these properties are clearly preserved by product, coproduct, and composition.

 \item Let $(X_n)_{n < \omega}$ be an $\omega^\opp$-chain in $\Set$.
 Then the canonical morphism $m\colon F(\lim X_n) \to \lim FX_n$ is monic.
 This is obvious for constant functors and $\Id$.
 Let us check it for $\powfin$.
 Denote the limit projections by $\ell_n\colon \lim X_n \to X_n$ and $p_n\colon \lim \powf X_n \to \powf X_n$ ($n < \omega$); the canonical morphism $m$ is unique such that $p_n \cdot m = \powf\ell_n$.
 Now given $S \neq T$ in $\powf(\lim X_n)$, without loss of generality we can pick $x \in T \setminus S$.
 Using that the $\ell_n$ are jointly monic, for every $s \in S$ we can choose $n< \omega$ such that $\ell_n(x) \neq \ell_n(s)$.
 Since $S$ is finite, this choice can be performed independently of $s \in S$.
-Thus $\ell_n(x) \not\in \ell_n[S]$, and hence $\powf\ell_n(T)\neq \powf(S)$.
+Thus, $\ell_n(x) \not\in \ell_n[S]$, and hence $\powf\ell_n(T)\neq \powf(S)$.
 Thus, $\powf\ell_n$ is a jointly monic family.
 Since $p_n \cdot m = \powf\ell_n$, we see that $m$ is monic.

 \item An induction on Kripke polynomial functors $F$ now shows that $m\colon V_{\omega+1}\to V_{\omega}$ is monic.
-We have seen this for the base case functors in \autoref{P:Kripke:2}.
-The desired property that $m$ is monic is preserved by products, coproducts and composition.
+We have seen this for the base case functors in \Cref{P:Kripke:2}.
+The desired property that $m$ is monic is preserved by products, coproducts, and composition.
 In particular, for a composition $FG$ note that the canonical morphism for $FG$ is the composition